navkar/Predictions/README.md

 * India slowly rising to **super power status**.
 * **Spirituality movement** beginning in India and shall encompass the entire world.
   - Someone like `Vivekananda` or `Bhagat Singh` shall be born and lead the spirituality movement.
-  - India shall become the country of seekers and givers, instead of being greedy people.
+  - India shall become the country of seekers and givers, instead of being bunch of greedy people.
   - Meditation/'Awakening beings' movement will start in India.
 (Rig Veda references)

 > “One should, perform karma with nonchalance without expecting the benefits because sooner of later one shall definitely gets the fruits.” ― Rig Veda